 Whether you want to compete in an agility trial or just have some fun exercising your dog on obstacles, agility classes at Family Dog Club are a great way to bond with your best friend.

-The next 5-week class sessions will begin April 26-27.
-Email Rita at firstname.lastname@example.org to save your spot.!
+The next 5-week class sessions will begin in January 2022; dates TBA soon.
+Email Rita at firstname.lastname@example.org with questions.